sonjagrath/modelling_gall_wasps/README.md

 * `PhylTrees.R`
 * Contains the R code used to plot the phylogenetic tree of supplemental figure 3 based on the `gallwasps.con.tre` file created by MrBayes.
+* The file `session_info.txt` gives information on version numbers of all R packages and the platform used for the final analysis as described in the manuscript.